 We’re all familiar with the term “hip dysplasia.”
 It has been well documented that the 2 most common causes of this disease condition in dogs are bad breeding and over-nutrition at a young age.
 But how do hip problems lead to ACL injury?
 It’s simple: overcompensation.

 Over the years, veterinarians have discovered the direct correlation between hip dysplasia and ACL injuries: if a dog blows their right ACL, X-ray the hips, and sure enough, many times, you will see that the left hip is not good.
 This makes sense, right?
 If your left hip hurts, you are going to overcompensate and place more weight and stress on your right leg.
 Over time, this added stress weakens the Cranial Cruciate Ligament in that right knee.
 All it takes is a certain movement or hyperextension, and POW, you blow the right.

 2. Natural Load:

-Dogs walk with their knees bent at all times, which means that the ACL is always “loaded,” i.e. carrying weight.
-Humans, on the other hand, walk with our knees straight up and down.
+Dogs walk with their knees bent at all times, which means that the ACL is always “loaded,” i.e., carrying weight.
+Humans, on the other hand, walk with their knees straight up and down.
 This is why in people, we mostly see ACL injuries in athletes who hyperextend the knee, such as football or basketball players.